roman-milk/roman-milk.github.io/teacher-teacher.md

  Anita walked up to Sandy and tossed her the coat.
 "From now on this is what you wear between your apartment and school nothing else.
 You will find further instructions when you get home.
 Now get over here and eat me, I'm horny and need some relief."

  Sandy crawled over to her Mistress and began to complete her task.
-Report_Story #1